nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 3.

-**UC14: Manage excluded contacts in search mode**
+**UC14: Include an excluded contacts in search mode**

 **Preconditions**: User is in search mode.

 **MSS**
-1. User enters search mode.
-2. User specifies a contact to exclude from search results.
+1. User specifies a contact to include from excluded contacts.
-3. PlanPal excludes the contact from future searches and displays a success message.
+2. PlanPal includes the contact in future searches and displays a success message.

    Use case ends.

 **Extensions**
 * 2a.
-User specifies a contact that does not exist in the search results.
+User specifies a contact that does not exist in the excluded contacts.
     * 2a1.
 PlanPal displays an error message indicating the contact was not found.

       Use case ends.